 Appeal allowed | RMS Licence Appeal | Gosford Local Court

 Our client is an active soldier for the Australian Army.
 Losing his licence would have had a detrimental impact on his career as a soldier.
-Prior to any court proceedings, the Road & Maritime Services had issued a licence suspension notice for a period of 3 months.
+Before any court proceedings, the Road & Maritime Services had issued a licence suspension notice for a period of 3 months.

 Fourtree Lawyers lodged a licence appeal on behalf of our client and represented our client on appeal to the Gosford Local Court.
 Our solicitor made extensive submissions with regard to the objective seriousness of the offence and our client’s subjective circumstances.

 Following consideration of these submissions, the Magistrate allowed the appeal and cancelled the licence suspension period.
-Our client was relieved with the outcome of this case, as it meant that he could continue to drive for the purpose of his career as a soldier.
+Our client was relieved with the outcome of this case, as it meant that he could continue to drive for his career as a soldier.

 Appeal Allowed | Exceed Speed limit by more than 20 km/h but not more than 30km/h whilst driving a motor vehicle | Wyong Local Court

-Our client, a 23-year-old male who lives on the Central Coast, was charged with exceed speed limit by more than 20km/h but not more than 30km/h whilst driving a motor vehicle.
+Our client, a 23-year-old male who lives on the Central Coast, was charged with exceeding the speed limit by more than 20km/h but not more than 30km/h whilst driving a motor vehicle.
 As a result of this offence, our client lost 4 demerit points and his P1 Provisional Licence was suspended.
-On appeal to the Wyong Local Court, our Solicitor made extensive submissions in relation to the objective seriousness of the offence and our client’s subjective circumstances.
+On appeal to the Wyong Local Court, our Solicitor made extensive submissions about the objective seriousness of the offence and our client’s subjective circumstances.
 The Magistrate provided our client with two options:

 1) To have his licence suspended for two weeks and to have the demerit points wiped from his record; or